jtruong2/little_shop/README.md

 # Little Shop

-Pizza Planet is an online pizza ordering service used to satisfy the insatiable cravings for people and aliens alike
+Pizza Planet is an online pizza ordering service used to satisfy the insatiable cravings for people and aliens alike.

 ## Collaborators
 Eddie R.  https://github.com/erose357